-Create a fresh Raster project (see section 8.2.1), and inspect the predefined checklist for each type (see section 9.2).
+Create a fresh Raster project (see The Projects toolbar), and inspect the predefined checklist for each type (see Checklist windows).
 Add new vulnerabilities as deemed necessary.
 Include vulnerabilities that apply to most components of that type; omit vulnerabilities that only apply to a few components.
 The checklists do not have to be complete; any particular network component may have specific vulnerabilities that do not occur in the checklist.
 However, when the most common vulnerabilities are included in checklists, few special cases need to be considered.